Alpha-Archives/laravel-websockets/README.md

 # Laravel WebSockets Demo 🛰

-This is a demo application built with the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.
+A chat application using websocket bbaked with Laravel and the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.

 Be sure to check out the [official documentation](https://docs.beyondco.de/laravel-websockets/).